Randall Simon

 Randall Carlito Simon (born May 25, 1975) is a Curaçaoan former professional baseball first baseman.
 He has played all or parts of eight seasons in Major League Baseball (MLB), LVBP and one in Nippon Professional Baseball (NPB) between 1997 and 2006.
 Simon's debut season came with the Atlanta Braves in 1997, for whom he played until 1999.
 He also played for the Detroit Tigers (2001–2002), Pittsburgh Pirates (2003, 2004), Chicago Cubs (2003), Tampa Bay Devil Rays (2004), the NPB's Orix Buffaloes (2005), Texas Rangers (2006) Philadelphia Phillies (2006–2007).
-Upon his release from the Phillies in spring training, Simon played in the Mexican League, for the Rojos del Águila de Veracruz and Potros de Tijuana.
 He also played in the Northern League for the Gary SouthShore RailCats in 2010 and Rockford RiverHawks in 2011.
-He is currently the Bravos de León hitting coach.

-Life and baseball career
+Playing career

 Simon was born in Willemstad, Curaçao.
 Before signing with the Pirates, Simon signed with the Florida Marlins and New York Yankees in the 2000 season, but did not play in the majors for either franchise.
 In 2003, Simon was traded by Pittsburgh to the Chicago Cubs, where he had a productive postseason, helping the Cubs to the 2003 National League Championship Series.
 After the season, Simon was released by Chicago.

 On February 19, 2004, the Pittsburgh Pirates signed Simon as a free agent to secure the team at first base for the upcoming season.
 After several months into his second tenure with the Pirates, he was released on August 18, 2004.
 Simon said, "I'm a fighter," Simon said.
 "I promise you're going to see me again.
 You don't have to worry about that."

 One day after his release from the Pirates, he was acquired by the Tampa Bay Devil Rays.
 After less than a month with Tampa Bay he was released and signed with the Orix Buffaloes of the Japanese Pacific League.

 Randall represented his country in the 2006 World Baseball Classic for Netherlands along with his fellow country man and old teammate Andruw Jones who he played with the Atlanta Braves.

 In 2008, Simon played for the independent Newark Bears of the Atlantic League.

 In 2009, Simon played in the World Baseball Classic on the team representing the Netherlands.

 The Fargo-Moorhead RedHawks of the Northern League signed Simon to a contract for the 2009 season.

 Simon played for the Truenos de Tijuana of the Northern Mexican League (Liga Norte de Mexico) in the 2011 season, which ended on July 17, 2011.

+Coaching career

+On March 4, 2024, Simon was hired by the Toros de Tijuana of the Mexican League to serve as an assistant batting coach.